Code-Institute-Submissions/physics-code/README.md

 The site had undergone several colour changes.
 Initially, to help in design, distinct colours were used for each division and section to aid in the creation.
 However, these were not considered final colours and were removed as the project became closer to completion.
 Colours were added by using colour palettes ideas from
 [Color Hex](https://www.color-hex.com/color-palettes/).
-However, the final production did not use a palette from the site, but author generated colours were used instead and consultation with colour efficient parties was made.
+However, the final production did not use a palette from the site, but author generated colours were used instead and consultation with normal colour vision parties was made.

 An additional [404 page](https://pauld0051.github.io/physics-code/404.html) was added for users who accidentally key in the wrong address in the address bar of their browser.